 Everyone’s heard of hot sauce.
-Nearly every nation has their own cultural rendition of a spicy condiment to enhance the flavor of their food.
+Nearly every nation has its own cultural rendition of a spicy condiment to enhance the flavor of its food.
 While hot sauce has been popular in the U.S. for decades, it’s become increasingly popular in recent years.
 Hot sauce is more than just a common part of street food, as there is a science behind how spicy each sauce is, as well as a history of hot sauce’s origins.
 So, let’s talk about it!Shop All Hot Sauces

 What is Hot Sauce Made Of?

-Most hot sauce is some combination of chili peppers, vinegar, and salt.
+Most hot sauce is a combination of chili peppers, vinegar, and salt.
 Many hot sauces are fermented to add a funky flavor element.
 They can be liquid or paste, green, red, or even brown.
 While there are other spicy condiments that get their heat from ingredients that aren’t chilies (Mustard sauce, Wasabi, Horseradish), we’ll just focus on chili-based sauces.